psliwka/vim-smoothie/README.md

 * `g:smoothie_experimental_mappings`: Set this to true to enable additional, experimental mappings (currently `gg` and `G`).
 It is not recommended to enable them unless you're ready to fight potential bugs.

+* `g:smoothie_enabled`: Set it to `0` to disable vim-smoothie.
+Useful for extremely slow connections.

+* `g:smoothie_base_speed`: Controls the speed.
+Set to `10` by default.
+To go slower, reduce the value.
+To go faster, increase the value.

+* `g:smoothie_update_interval`: Time interval (in milliseconds) between successive screen updates.
+Use a smaller value to get smoother animations, or use a bigger value if you are on a slow connection.

+* `g:smoothie_break_on_reverse`: If true, then scrolling will stop immediately when a command is given to scroll opposite to the current direction.

 Alternatives, a.k.a. why create yet another plugin
 --------------------------------------------------